Fabszn/leadscan/README.md

  /!\ This file must not be commited (that's why it's in the `.gitignore`)!

+Note : On Clevercloud the pgSQL version are a little older
+- on shared plans (DEV and S) : PostgreSQL 9.2.8
+- on newly created dedicated databases (plans M and above) : Postgresql 9.5.4

 ### Installing

+Create a local Play configuration file in conf/local.conf, and put into this file your local Dev configuration.
+You can also start SBT and specify the global environments properties from the command line.

+Required propreties are :

+    POSTGRESQL_ADDON_HOST
+    POSTGRESQL_ADDON_PASSWORD
+    POSTGRESQL_ADDON_USER
+    POSTGRESQL_ADDON_DB

 Once you have all the code, you can run the following command :